 The government are looking to tackle fuel poverty through energy efficiency initiatives.

-The current Energy Company Obligation scheme, otherwise known as ECO3, is designed to help save money on householder’s energy bills, reduce carbon emissions, and help the environment.
+The current Energy Company Obligation scheme, otherwise known as ECO4, is designed to tackle fuel poverty, help save money on householder’s energy bills, reduce carbon emissions, and help the environment.

-ECO3, is an obligation placed by the government on to the energy companies, to provide funding to qualifying households, for a range of energy efficiency measures such as insulation and boiler replacements.
-The introduction of Local Authority Flex, has meant a greater number of households can benefit from the scheme, depending on the local needs of the community they live in.
+ECO4, is an obligation placed by the government on to the energy companies, to provide funding to qualifying households, for a range of energy efficiency measures such as insulation and boiler replacements.
+Local Authority Flex, has meant a greater number of households can benefit from the scheme, depending on the local needs of the community they live in.

-The coronavirus pandemic has undoubtedly increased financial hardship for many people across the UK.
+The coronavirus pandemic undoubtedly increased financial hardship for many people across the UK.